 18 credit hours (6 courses).
 Electives are to be selected from the courses listed below.

-In order to prevent delays in processing applications, UT Permian Basin is temporarily modifying the freshman admission process by moving to a test-optional policy for Spring 2021, Summer 2021, and Fall 2021.
+In order to prevent delays in processing applications, UT Permian Basin is temporarily modifying the freshman admission process by moving to a test-optional policy that will apply through Spring 2022.
 See the Test-Optional Policy section below for additional details.

 Transfer Student Admission Requirements